DivergentCodes/labrador/README.md

   development, pipelines, and deployed environments.
 - **Output options**: Use fetched values to create an `.env` file, set environment variables directly in the current shell, pass to another command, or print to the console.
+Key/value transforms include converting variable names to upper or lower case, and wrapping values in double quotes.
 - **Wildcard paths**: For supported value stores, use a single wildcard resource path to recursively load all child values into the workflow ([example](#fetch-multiple-values-from-ssm-parameter-store-using-wildcard-paths)).